csreenivasulu/EDGE-Components-Hackathon-2019/README.md

 Run this component in any local server like chrome web server, xampp, wamp etc..

 ## Password Strength Meter Component
-Password Strength meter component is used to password hardening measures such as including a full combination of symbols, numbers, uppercase and lowercase letters.
+Password Strength meter component is including a full combination of symbols, numbers, uppercase and lowercase letters.
 This Component is developed by using reactjs.

-#### live Demo
+### live Demo
 [Demo link](https://stackblitz.com/edit/react-ab9dqa)